 The bad: The entity who makes money in all my refinances is the bank.
 Although all my refinances have been “no cost, no cash outlay” refinances, the fees the bank earns are embedded in my rate.
 In other words, I woud get an even lower rate if I didn't have any fees to pay.
 That said, everybody wins in this scenarios because I'm still getting a lower rate.

-The real good: If all I did was sit tight with my 5.5% 30-year fixed from eight years ago, I would have end up spending more than $200,000 in interest in eight years.
-Thankfully, I didn’t just sit on my hands and do nothing.
+The great: If all I did was sit tight with my 5.5% 30-year fixed from eight years ago, I would have end up spending more than $200,000 in interest in eight years.
+Thankfully, I didn't just sit on my hands and do nothing.
 The combination of refinancing and borrowing on the short end of the curve has saved me over $200,000 in mortgage interest in the past eight years.
 That is some serious money!

-Saving money on your mortgage isn’t going to just happen.
-You’ve got to make it happen.
+Saving money on your mortgage isn't going to just happen.
+You've got to make it happen.
 Here's what a mortgage refinance king does:

 1) Call various banks and mortgage brokers to get quotes.